Vitamin A: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Retinoic acid has been shown to stimulate anti-inflammatory effects, reduce the production of inflammatory cytokines, and modify the levels of retinoic acid receptors present on immune cells secreting anti-inflammatory cytokines.
+Retinoic acid has been shown to stimulate anti-inflammatory effects, reduce the production of inflammatory cytokines, and alter the levels of retinoic acid receptors on immune cells that secrete anti-inflammatory cytokines.nn

 Usages associés